wazuh/wazuh-documentation/source/amazon/services/kms.rst

   :align: center
   :width: 70%

-9. You can select which compression do your prefer.
+9. Users can select which compression do they prefer.
 Wazuh supports any kind of compression but Snappy.
 After that, click on *Create new or choose*:

 .. thumbnail:: ../../images/aws/aws-create-firehose-9.png
   :align: center